turbot/powerpipe-docs/docs/run/workspaces.md

 the slash (`/`) character.
 If you pass a value to `--workspace` or `POWERPIPE_WORKSPACE` in the form of `{identity_handle}/{workspace_handle}`, it will be interpreted as an **implicit workspace**.
-Implicit workspaces, as the name suggests, do not need to be specified in the `workspaces.fpc` file.
+Implicit workspaces, as the name suggests, do not need to be specified in the `workspaces.ppc` file.
 Instead, they will be assumed to refer to a Powerpipe Cloud workspace, which will be used as both the database (`workspace_database`) and snapshot location (`snapshot_location`).